julian-molina/Documentation/pages/suite/suite-step-3.md

 toc: false
 ---

-Once you fire up the system, *things* start happening on the console and on the browser...
+Once you fire up the system, *things* start happening on the console and the browser...

 ## On the Console

-Node JS runs several servers&mdash;the server side of the system&mdash;on the same console window.
+Node JS runs several servers&mdash;the server-side of the system&mdash;on the same console window.
+A few seconds later, several bots are started to start fetching data from exchanges, as well as processing candles and a few basic indicators.

-{% include image.html file='how-to/run-the-system-00.gif' url='yes' max-width='100' caption='Several servers are started after running the ```node run``` command.' %}
+{% include image.html file='how-to/run-the-system-01.gif' url='yes' max-width='100' caption='Several servers are started after running the ```node run``` command.
+Moments later, bots start logging their activity.' %}

 {% include note.html content="The console must be open for as long as the system is running.
 Feel free to minimize it, but keep in mind it will later display valuable information." %}